Homemade Apple Hot Pepper Jelly makes the most delicious gift and is the perfect balance of sweet and spicy. Try with

 For the Apple Hot Pepper Jelly:

-- To make the juice, combine apples and water in an 8-quart stock pot.
+- To make the juice, combine quartered apples (with their cores and seeds) and water in an 8-quart stock pot.
 Bring the mixture to a boil over medium-high heat then reduce the heat, cover and simmer, stir occasionally, until soft, about 20-30 minutes.
 Remove the pot from the heat and let sit 30 minutes.

 - Place a fine mesh sieve over a large pan or bowl.
 Ladle the cooked apples in to the sieve and strain the juice from the pulp.
+Resist the urge to mash mixture down, just let it drain naturally.
 Discard the pulp.
 Rinse the sieve thoroughly and line it with 3 to 4 layers of clean, damp cheesecloth.

 - Strain the juice through the cheesecloth 2 times, rinsing the cheesecloth between each straining.
 Measure 5 cups of juice.

 - To make the jelly, wash 9 to 10 half-pint jars, lids, and rings in hot soapy water; rinse.
 Fill a large stock pot (preferably a canning pot) with water.
 Attach a candy thermometer to the side and set over medium-high heat.
 Place clean jars and lids in the water to heat.
 Watch the thermometer and heat the water to 200°F. Once it reaches the correct temperature, make sure to raise or lower the heat to keep it there.

-- Meanwhile, heat the juice in a separate 8-quart stock pot over medium heat until just warm.
+- Meanwhile, heat the 5 cups of apple juice in a separate 8-quart stock pot over medium heat until just warm.
+Clip a second candy thermometer to the side of the pot.
 Add the jalapenos, cayenne chiles, and 7 cups sugar and heat, stirring constantly, until the sugar is completely dissolved.
 Increase the heat to medium-high and bring to a boil, stirring constantly.